-In today’s world of online dating Web sites and “speed dating,” sometimes it’s good to be reminded of the basic “do’s” and “don’ts” on a date.
+In today’s world of dating, sometimes it’s good to be reminded of the basic “do’s” and “don’ts” on a date.
 Here is some dating advice for anyone traversing that treacherous road to romance.

 Meeting someone the old-fashioned way may simply start with walking up to someone and saying a genuine hello.
 Perhaps you find yourself chatting to someone at a town event or a church social or the mechanic’s shop.
 A conversation naturally starts and you feel a little spark fly.